How to: Generate unit tests by using IntelliTest

 A: Yes, IntelliTest will check that what you are asserting in your statement is in fact correct when it runs the unit tests.
 Use the PexAssert class or the assertion API that comes with the test framework to add assertions.
 For example, you can add an assertion that two variables are equal.

-If you add an assertion and rerun IntelliTest, it will check that your assertion is valid and the test fails if it is not.
+If you add an assertion and rerun IntelliTest, it will check that your assertion is valid and the test fails if it's not.

 Q: Can I generate parameterized unit tests without running IntelliTest first?